 Still, there are visions of agriculture and bioeconomy which implicitly question a main pillar of the politically dominant positions on Sustainable Future: productivity increase.
 These visions are being proposed by politically subdominant stakeholder groups both in the Global North and the Global South.
 However, the fact that these alternative visions of agriculture imply reduction in productivity growth is often considered as an objection against these visions.
 For the critics, it seems to be inconceivable how the global demand for biomass could be justly satisfied, if the agricultural productivity will not increase.

-More details are in this Background Paper.
+More details are in the Background Paper.

 With this workshop, we aim to impugn the controversy around productivity by reflecting the normative presuppositions of the Productivity Paradigm.
 Additionally, we shall discuss how decolonized visions of an agriculture without productivity growth could capture both discursive and material space.